dilmurod-rozikov/BlazorWebServer/README.md

 # BlazorWebServer
-for the sake of practicising Blazor Server
+for the sake of practicing Blazor Server